alexswan/LogMon/README.md

 #It is a c++ application that reads a log file, analizes the job duration and generates a log based on two threshold intervals.

 # What it does?
--it read a file called logs.log that has a structure like this:
+- it read a file called logs.log that has a structure like this:

 11:35:23,scheduled task 032, START,37980
 11:35:56,scheduled task 032, END,37980